woellij/aurelia-tag-manager-plugin/README.md

 ## Using the plugin

-in your main js file add

-aurelia.use.plugin('geea-develop/aurelia-tag-manager-plugin');

 Use in application

-1. Basic implementation in class using jspm import
+1. Basic implementation in class using jspm import import and inject the class

     ```
-    import and inject the class

     import {inject} from 'aurelia-framework';
     import {TagManager} from 'geea-develop/aurelia-tag-manager-plugin';